nchenderson/elements-nonpar-stat/docs/01-Introduction.md

 * Tree splits are usually chosen to minimize the "within-node" sum of squares.

-* The size of the final is determined by a process of "pruning" the tree with cross-validation determining the best place to stop pruning.
+* The size of the final tree is determined by a process of "pruning" the tree with cross-validation determining the best place to stop pruning.

 * Regression trees are an example of a more algorithmic approach to